Factbox: Ex-guerrilla faces tough-on-gangs rightist in El Salvador election

 Main proposals:

-Reporting by Nelson Renteria; Reporting by Michael O'Boyle; Editing by Kieran Murray, Marguerita Choy and Nick Zieminski
+Reporting by Nelson Renteria; Reporting by Michael O'Boyle; Editing by Kieran Murray and Marguerita Choy